Basel Norms and Their Key Facts

 - Use of correlations under the standardized approach

-According to the OECD Journal, Basel II never came properly into effect due to the crisis.
+According to the OECD Journal, Basel II never properly came into effect due to the crisis.
 Under Basel III, the Basel Committee introduced changes to capital requirements, such as raising the quality, consistency, and transparency of the capital base, enhancing risk coverage, introducing the leverage ratio, and considering the role of procyclical factors, though it failed to address some major concerns, particularly about the changes to the risk-weighted asset framework.

 Basel I offered quite simple risk weights focusing on credit risk and offering a market risk component.
 However, in 2012, according to the European Parliament briefing, the BCBS initiated a comprehensive review of the risk-weighted capital framework to finalize the Basel III norms and strengthen the resilience of the global banking system.